vip-pana/weRoad-laravel/README.md

 - **Admin**:
     - Create a Travel
-    - Creare un tour associated with a Tour
+    - Create a Tour associated with a Travel
     - Delete a Travel
     - Delete a Tour
     - Edit a Tour